Understanding the OSI Model as a Backend Engineer

 - Is the application responding correctly?
 (Layer 7)

-This layered thinking dramatically reduces time spent chasing the wrong problem and helps you diagonose the incidents under pressure.
+This layered thinking dramatically reduces time spent chasing the wrong problem and helps you diagnose the incidents under pressure.

 Performance Issues are Layered Problems

-Latency, throughput, and realiability are not just applications concerns.
+Latency, throughput, and reliability are not just application concerns.

 Examples

-- Slow responses due to enefficient JSON serialization -> Layer 7
+- Slow responses due to inefficient JSON serialization → Layer 7

-- Packet loss or poort routing -> Layer 3
+- Packet loss or poor routing → Layer 3

 Backend engineers who understand these layers can distinguish between code inefficiency and network behavior, leading to better optimization decisions.